Ph.D. Student Handbook

 The Field of EEB requires only one course: BIOEE 7670, Current Topics in Ecology and Evolutionary Biology (aka Core Course).
 Students must enroll in Core Course during their first semester of graduate study.
 The student’s Special Committee may have other courses they recommend or require, and it’s the student’s responsibility to fulfill those requirements.

-All students are required to sign up for BIOEE 9990, PhD Dissertation Research.
 The Graduate School automatically enrolls students in a GRAD research placeholder course for 12 credits every semester.
-Students should enroll in any regular classes they intend to take and then enroll in BIOEE 9990 (PhD Dissertation Research) for as many credits as needed until their total credits reach 27.
+In addition to these 12 credits, students should enroll in any regular classes they intend to take and then enroll in BIOEE 9990 (PhD Dissertation Research) for as many credits as needed to reach the maximum of 30 credit hours.
 Students should sign up for their Special Committee Chair’s BIOEE 9990 section.
-At the end of the add period, the Graduate School will remove the 12 credits associated with the GRAD placeholder class leaving students with a total of 15 credits for the semester.

 EEB has compiled a list of quantitative courses available at Cornell.
 Contact the GFA for access.